 What is the UAWC?

 The University Arts Women's Club (UAWC) was founded in 1929 by Lady Falconer, wife of Sir Robert Falconer, then President of the University of Toronto.
 Its original purpose was to provide friendship, support and interesting activities within the Faculty of Arts and Science for faculty wives.
-While the purpose of the Club has remained the same, its focus has evolved through the years as lifestyles have changed.
+While the purpose of the Club has remained the same, the membership eligibility has expanded over the years.

 Currently membership is open to women active or retired, who are or were members of Teaching Staff, Academic Staff, Senior Administrative Staff and Library Services, as well as women who are or have been married to, or a partner of, any member or retired member of Faculty, Academic Staff or Administrative Staff.